birmehto/birmehto/README.md

 🌐 Web Developer | JavaScript Enthusiast

 🚀 Creating seamless and engaging web experiences is my passion.
-I thrive on turning ideas into interactive and user-friendly websites.
-   Front-end magic with HTML, CSS, and JavaScript is my playground, and I'm always eager to learn and experiment with the latest web technologies.
+I thrive on turning ideas into interactive and user-friendly websites.Front-end magic with HTML, CSS, and JavaScript is my playground, and I'm always eager to learn and experiment with the latest web technologies.

 🎨 UI/UX Design | Responsive Layouts | Web Accessibility